 While getting an internet connection in your home is the same process as for locals, foreigners in Malaysia do need to pay an rm500 deposit at the start of your contract, which typically runs for at least 24 months.

-The amount will be included in your first or second-month bill, but you will be reimbursed if and when you decide to terminate the contract AFTER the 24-month period.
+The amount will be included in your first or second-month bill, but you will be reimbursed if and when you decide to terminate the contract AFTER the 24 months.
 And IF the free equipment you get at the start of your contract is returned intact.

 All the home internet providers in Malaysia over unlimited plans or unlimited usage monthly quotas, so that levels the playing field.